The-Developer-Bros/consultxlabs_web/README.md

 cd <repository_directory>
 ```

-## Step 2: Create a .env.local File
+## Step 2: Create a .env File

-Create a `.env.local` file in the root directory of the project.
+Create a `.env` file in the root directory of the project.
 This file will contain all the environment variables you need to set up.
 For security reasons, this file is not committed to the project repository.
-We'll be taking variables from `.env.sample` file and putting them in the `.env.local` file.
+We'll be taking variables from `.env.sample` file and putting them in the `.env` file.

 ### The NextAuth.js Variables